-In administering the CWA in Minnesota, the MCPA also maintains a list of impaired waters (see Section 2.7.2.1).
+In administering the CWA in Minnesota, the MPCA also maintains a list of impaired waters (see Section 2.7.2.1).
 The MPCA performs Total Maximum Daily Load (TMDL) studies to address impaired waters.
 A watershed restoration and protection strategy (WRAPS) is similar to a TMDL and may examine other waterbodies in the watershed in addition to impaired waterbodies.
 Both TMDLs and WRAPSs may result in implementation plans to address water quality issues of the affected waterbodies.
 Future TMDL and/or WRAPS implementation presents an opportunity for the BCWMC to coordinate water quality improvement efforts between the member cities, especially for waterbodies with intercommunity drainage areas.

 Improving and protecting water quality is a primary focus of the BCWMC.
 Prior to the development of this Plan, the BCWMC and its member cities implemented several projects aimed at improving water quality (see Table 5-5).
-During the development of this Plan, the BCWMC, member cities, and other stakeholders identified the following issues/opportunities (see Appendix C- Gaps Analysis):
+During the development of this Plan, the BCWMC, member cities, and other stakeholders identified the following issues/opportunities (see Appendix D - Gaps Analysis):

-- Lack of consistency between BCWMC water quality standards ("Level I") and other applicable standards such as the MS4 permit - Updates needed in the list of acceptable BMPs in the BCWMC Requirements for Improvements and Development (BCWMC Requirements document) - Interest in implementing an infiltration performance standard - Need for additional clarity in Total Maximum Daily Load (TMDL) study roles - Maintenance responsibilities for water quality improvement projects - Exploring partnerships for water quality monitoring

-In addition to the Gaps Analysis, the public weighed in on water quality issues through the WAVE.
-Survey respondents ranked water pollution, water clarity, and sedimentation among their highest concerns for water bodies in the watershed.
-Reducing stormwater runoff volumes, contaminants and algal blooms were viewed by the public as having the most positive impact on water quality.
+- Lack of consistency between BCWMC water quality standards ("Level I") and other applicable standards, such as the MS4 permit - Updates needed in the list of acceptable best management practices (BMPs) in the BCWMCRequirements for Improvements and Development (BCWMC Requirements document, see waterbodies in the watershed.
+Reducing stormwater runoff volumes, contaminants, and algal blooms were viewed by the public as having the most positive impact on water quality.
 When prioritizing issues at the Watershed Summit, the public ranked the effects of stormwater runoff and degraded water quality as the 3rd and 4th highest priorities, respectively.
-Meanwhile, the BCWMC Commissioners, Technical Advisory Committee (TAC) members, and technical partners ranked the effects of stormwater runoff and degraded water quality as their 1st and 3rd highest priorities, respectively (see Appendix D).
+Meanwhile, the BCWMC Commissioners, TAC members, and technical partners ranked the effects of stormwater runoff and degraded water quality as their 1st and 3rd highest priorities, respectively (see Appendix E).